kubos/kubos/docs/deep-dive/design-decisions.rst

 GraphQL
 -------

+We wanted a command format that was human readable, to make integration and testing easier.
+We analyzed a few different types, but settled on GraphQL because it also gave us a communication layer and library support that other human readable command formats didn't.

-We appreciated having the ability to cherry-pick the data points which should be returned in a particular request.
+We also appreciated having the ability to cherry-pick the data points which should be returned in a particular request.
 This methodology shrinks the amount of bandwidth required to send and receive desired data.